 The Adult Choir rehearses each Thursday evening and sings every Sunday mass at 11 am.
 Anyone interested in joining should contact the Parish Office.

-There is also our Ressurection Choir which sings at all funerals in the parish.
+There is also our Resurrection Choir which sings at all funerals in the parish.
 Please contact Caroline Teeter at 519-836-9463 to have your name added to this choir.
 There is also a team of ten cantors who provide musical leadership at Saturday and Sunday masses.

-We have recently formed the Church of Our Lady Chamber Ensemble.
+We have recently formed the Basilica of Our Lady Chamber Ensemble.
 This group consists of Strings, Brass, Woodwinds and Percussion.
 The Ensemble provides music on the third Sunday of each month through the choir season and rehearses on the Monday evening before.
 New members or anyone interested in joining is encouraged to see our Music Director.

-The organ at Church of Our Lady, Opus 796 was built in 1919 by Casavant Freres of Ste.
+The organ at the Basilica of Our Lady, Opus 796, was built in 1919 by Casavant Freres of Ste.
 Hyacinthe, Quebec, who were then, as now, the leading company of organ builders in Canada.
 The style used by the builders, at this point close to their retirement, was little changed from the style they had experienced in Europe forty years earlier.
 It is thus an organ of the late nineteenth century in concept, and as the only changes made over the past 80-plus years have been mechanical renovations, the sounds we hear today are genuine Anglo-French nineteenth century voices, as the instrument escaped the tonal "improvements" so popu1ar in the 1960s and 70s.

 It is thus uniquely suited to the "symphonic" organ music written in the second half ofthe last century, which called for a rich blend of a range of sonorities, similar to an orchestra.
 The symphonic organ also has the ability to crescendo from a quiet, warm, lush sound to a thrilling climax, capped with blazing reeds, such as trumpets.
 As is clear from the stoplist, there is a preponderance of 8' stops.
 They are voiced so that the majority will combine together to provide a remarkably wide palette of tonal colours.